Earth Defense

-Earth Defense (地球防衛戰 (Dìqiú Fángwèi Zhàn)), credited as The Earth Defend on title screen, is an unlicensed game for the Sega Mega Drive/Genesis; it was developed by AV Artisan and published by Realtec in both North America and Taiwan, without a license from Sega.
+Earth Defense (地球防衛戰 (Dìqiú Fángwèi Zhàn)), showm as The Earth Defend on the title screen, is a vertically scrolling shooter for the Mega Drive/Genesis.
+The game is unlicensed; it was developed by AV Artisan and published by Realtec in both North America and Taiwan without a license from Sega.

-The game cartridge and box shapes as well as quality in graphics and box art are identical to AV Artisan's previous titles Funny World & Balloon Boy and Mallet Legend's Whac-a-Critter, both published by Realtec.
-Earth Defense was also rare in that it was a simultaneous 2 player vertical scrolling shoot 'em up on the Genesis which primarily featured single player shoot 'em ups.
+The cartridge and box shapes as well as quality in graphics and box art are identical to AV Artisan's previous games Funny World & Balloon Boy and Mallet Legend's Whac-a-Critter, both published by Realtec.
 The player takes on the role of a jet pilot assigned to liberate five world continents from a technologically advanced army.
+Earth Defense allows two-player simultaneous multiplayer.

+Gameplay

 Weapons

-Players had two different types of weapons to choose from during combat.
-A vulcan/spread shot weapon and a wave/beam shot weapon.
-Rather than possessing bomb-like items, the players had a shield item that made the ship temporarily invulnerable.
+Players can choose from two types of weapons: a vulcan/spread shot weapon and a wave/beam shot weapon.
+Rather than possessing bomb-like items, the players have a shield item that make the ship temporarily invulnerable.